While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 This only further solidifies the need for strong print assets.
 Looking for some more inspiration?
 Check out these genius print ads.

-Remember that aside from ads, there are lots of other printed assets your company may need for marketing like:
+Remember that aside from ads, there are lots of other printed marketing assets your company may need for marketing like:

 - business cards